splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/5-manipulating-files.md

   order: 5
 ---

 The terminal is also great at manipulating files.
-For this journey, we only need a few basics but with a little further exploration you will be able to automate a range of action.
+For this journey, we only need a few basics but with a little further exploration, you will be able to automate a range of actions.
 Once you know the commands, you will be able to quickly and easily copy, move, delete, and update files.

 |**Action**               |**Command**  |**Description**|
 |-------------------------|-------------|-----------------------------------------------------------------------------------|